KBNLresearch/omSipCreator/README.md

     This will overwrite existing directory 'sipsOut' and remove its contents!
     Do you really want to proceed (Y/N)? >

+### Important: always *verify* before *write*

+Always first run omSipCreator in *verify* mode.
+If this results in any reported errors, fix them first, since errors in the input batch are likely to result in output that is either unexpected or just plain wrong!
+Once no errors are reported, re-run the tool in *write* mode.

 ## Structure of input batch

 The input batch is simply a directory that contains a number of subdirectories, each of which represents exactly one data carrier.
 Furthermore it contains a comma-delimited text file with basic metadata about each carrier.
 The diagram below shows an example of a batch that contains 3 carriers.